axelvaldez/radical-companies/_posts/rCompanies/PRADERA MEDIA/2022-05-09-RADICALS-LIVE.markdown

     <td style="text-align:right; width:10em; font-weight:bold; padding-right:1em; border-right:1px solid black; ">In Person</td>
     <td>
      <ul>
       <li>Having the conversation in person.
-If need be, one LIVEr would travel to the other.</li>
+If need be, one <span style="font-size:smaller; ">ICONOCLAST</span>s would travel to the other.</li>
-      <li>It can be recorded at the LIVEr home or office or some iconic nearby place (i.e., with no background noise).
+      <li>It can be recorded at the <span style="font-size:smaller; ">ICONOCLAST</span>s home or office or some iconic nearby place (i.e., with no background noise).
 Segments for the episode could be recorded in different locations.</li>
       <li>We can record with a (phone) camera on a tripod and a fixed/directional audio setup.
 If there’s local help, that person could be recording with a roving (phone) camera.</li>
      </ul>
     </td>